21gigi/lutong-bahAI/README.md

 ---

 ## 🔮 Future AI Integration
-The name **Lutong-bahAI** hints at the long-term vision for this project 🌸✨.
+(｡•́︿•̀｡) The name **Lutong-bahAI** might sound a little extra right now since wala pa talaga siyang “AI” inside… *yet*!
-Right now, the app is a simple ingredient-based recipe recommender, but in the future I plan to integrate **AI-powered features**, such as:
+But this project is meant to grow, and here’s what I dream of adding someday ✨🌸

 1. **Smart Recipe Recommender (NLP + Semantic Search)**
-   - Going beyond keyword matching — the app will *understand* ingredients and still suggest the right dish.
+   - Going beyond plain keyword matching — the app will *understand* your ingredients and suggest the right ulam.
-   - Example: If you enter `manok + suka + bawang`, it should recommend **Adobo** even without typing “toyo.”
+   - Example: If you enter `manok + suka + bawang`, it should still recommend **Adobo** even without typing “toyo.” (｡•̀ᴗ-)✧

 2. **Ingredient Substitution AI**
-   - Suggests alternatives when you’re missing something in your pantry.
+   - Suggests cute alternatives when you’re missing something.
    - Example: *“No calamansi?
-Try lemon, or vinegar + sugar.”*
+Try lemon, or vinegar + sugar.”* (✿◠‿◠)

-With these, **Lutong-bahAI** aims to become your **smart kusina buddy** that helps you cook delicious meals with what you already have at home. 🏠🥘
+With these, **Lutong-bahAI** will truly become a **smart kusina buddy** that helps you cook yummy meals with whatever you already have at home. 🏠🥘

 ---